In Lesson #1 we examined our ultimate purpose and happiness which is union with God and following His holy ways..

 While learning about prayer is important, learning is meaningless if we don't actually put into practice what we've learned.
 The more we pray, the better we will become at prayer.
 But remember that ultimately everything is a grace and a gift from God.
 We do what we can and leave it in God's hands.

 This lesson has a fair amount of recommended reading; however, I want to emphasize that the most important priority for this lesson is praying daily.
-There are many different ways to pray, so pray as you can.
+There are many different ways to pray.
 We will be going into detail about different ways to pray as we go along.
-The idea is though to "Pray as you can and not as you can't."
+The idea is to, "Pray as you can and not as you can't."
 (Quote attributed to English Benedictine John Chapman.)

 Jesus' prayer in the Garden of Gethsemane: